Green Heart Love

 • Lemon: Add a zest of lemon for a tangy twist.

-• Pesto: Mix in spinach pesto or red pepper pesto for an herbaceous element.
+• Pesto: Mix in Spinach Pesto Sauce or red pepper pesto for an herbaceous element.

 • Sun-dried tomato: Stir in chopped sun-dried tomatoes.